"Types of bonsai trees" on this site means the different plant species used to create good bonsai trees.

 Some plants are considered to be "classics".

-Occasionally, "new" types of bonsai trees are introduced.
+Occasionally, "new" varieties of bonsai trees are introduced.
 Often they are trees we just never thought of trying.

 is one of the best types of bonsai trees to grow for flowers.
 It